verbb/formie/docs/integrations/crm.md

 ## Zoho
-Follow the below steps to connect to the ActiveCampaign API.
+Follow the below steps to connect to the Zoho API.

 ### Step 1.
 Connect to the Zoho API
 1. Go to <a href="https://accounts.zoho.com/developerconsole" target="_blank">Zoho API Console</a> and login to your account.